Mic92/offtiktok-redirector-app/README.md

 ## 🔧 How It Works

-The app uses Android's Intent Filter system to register for TikTok URLs.
-When a link is clicked:
+The app uses Android's Intent Filter system to register for TikTok URLs:

-1. Android Intent Filter intercepts the TikTok URL
-2. App parses the URL using `Uri` class
+1. **Intent filters** register for tiktok.com domains
+2. When a TikTok link is clicked, Android shows chooser with your app
-3. Replaces the domain with `offtiktok.com`
+3. App **parses the URL** and replaces domain with `offtiktok.com`
-4. Preserves all query parameters and fragments
+4. **Preserves all** query parameters and URL fragments
-5. Loads in WebView with JavaScript enabled

-## 📋 Permissions

-- **INTERNET**: Required for the WebView to load web content
+5. **Redirects to browser** - opens in your default browser (Firefox, Chrome, etc.)
+6. App **immediately closes** - no background processes

 ## 🛠️ F-Droid Repository Structure